PadmanabhanSaravanan/SQL-Server/README.md

 **Database Transactions:**

-A transaction begins with the first statement is encounterd and ends when one of the following occurs.
+A transaction begins with the first statement is encounterd and ends when one of the following occurs.This command is used to manage changes to DML statements.

 * A commit or rollback statement is issued.
 * A DDL statement, such as create is issued.